ilia-fischer/dataex-ui/README.md

 ## Development

 Clone this project.
 Run `npm install` to install all dependencies.
 Ensure you have NodeJS installed on your machine.
+This project uses the Angular CLI tool to build and serve development environments.
+Make sure it is installed globally. `npm install -g @angular/cli`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.